-Breast cancer cases are typically going to involve initially a radiologist and then an oncologist.
+Breast cancer cases typically involve a radiologist and then an oncologist.
 The radiological expert is necessary to determine whether or not a mammogram was misinterpreted.
-The oncologist then reviews the materials to determine whether the delay in diagnosis made a significant difference in terms of the patient’s ultimate condition.These are all important players in a medical malpractice claim.
+The oncologist then reviews the materials to determine whether the delay in diagnosis made a significant difference in terms of the patient’s ultimate condition.These are all important players in a breast cancer medical malpractice claim.

 Mammograms can come in the form of plain film or what is called computer assisted detection film, i.e. digitalized film.
 Plain film is typically read either by one or two radiologists.
 The digitalized film is interpreted by a radiologist who is assisted by the computer which flags any problems portrayed on the mammogram.

 The key principle in interpreting the mammogram is to look for changes in suspicious areas from earlier films.
 These changes or calcifications may come in a number of different forms.
 They may come in the form of circles, lines or tight clusters.
 If the calcifications are round or oval or are scattered and not in tight clusters, then typically they are benign.
 Even though the calcification may not fit a suspicious pattern if it looks questionable the radiologist should recommend a follow-up mammogram in six months.
 If the calcification is suspicious, then further study needs to be done either in the form of a diagnostic mammogram, a spot compression, a magnification view, an ultrasound or a biopsy.

 3-D mammograms have now been approved by the Food and Drug Administration.
 These mammograms are technically called tomosynthesis.
 The traditional mammogram is 2-D, i.e. two dimensional.
 Those 2-D mammograms remain the standard of care and are felt to provide unique benefits in that most physicians are familiar with that technology where as they may not be familiar with the 3-D technology.

 The 3-D technology does involve slightly more radiation but the increase is felt to be minimal.